The problem

 I would resopnd with the argument, 'Can't we do better?'

-and large interrelated JS projects before, you have often come up against an error like undefined is not a function
+If you have dealt with npm and large interrelated JS projects before, you have often come up against an error like undefined is not a function.
+Tracking this errors is relatively time consuming compared with tracking Rust errors, for a few major reasons:

 - Rust is compiled and knows everything about your project (not necessarily guarenteed with other compiled languages)